Deep learning reveals hidden interactions in complex systems: Results

 First, we compare the average displacement error (ADE) and final displacement error (FDE) of our model among 12 predicted steps as in previous works \cite{DM_socialgan, DM_sociallstm} along with a linear extrapolation and naive LSTM without the graph attention core as baselines.
-AgentNet for AOUP showed ADE/FDE of $0.0381/0.0548$, while linear extrapolation and naive LSTM showed much lower performances of $0.210/0.465$ and $0.158/0.316$, respectively.
-Figure 4 summarizes the qualitative result of AgentNet for AOUP.
-In Fig. 4A, 100 trajectories sampled from the groundtruth Langevin equation and Agentnet for AOUP are depicted.
-Our model precisely predicted the future trajectories subject to the past states.
-The effect of the global variable $R$ was also properly captured, as shown in Fig. 4B.
-The model prediction shows a hexagonal pattern of periodicity $7$, which coincides with the theoretical value of periodicity when $R = 5$.
-This verifies a capability of generalization since the model had never been trained on the condition of $R = 5$ and yet still properly captured the collective phenomena.
-Finally, we demonstrate that the attention $\alpha_{ij}$ that target particle $i$ assigns to another particle $j$ corresponds to the theoretical force $F_{ij}$ that particle $i$ exerts on particle $j$, up to linear fitting.
-In Fig. 4C, we draw the scaled attentions and exerted forces $F_{ij} = \nabla V_{ij} = (-3r_{ij}^2\exp{[-r_{ij}^3/R^3]})/R^3$ versus the relative distance to the target particle $r_{ij}$.
-In spite of a slight disagreement at small $r_{ij}$, scaled attention well matched $F_{ij}$ and therefore can be considered as a proxy for interaction strength.
-AgentNet for AOUP successfully predicted and investigated one of the most complex systems possessing internal potential, external potential, memory effects, and stochastic noises.
+AgentNet for AOUP showed ADE/FDE of $0.041/0.064$, while linear extrapolation and LSTM showed much lower performances of $0.210/0.465$ and $0.158/0.316$, respectively.
+The performance of our model also exceeds the modern architectures like GAT3+ (GAT with 3-headed attention and transformer architecture), which showed the performance of $0.065/0.087$.
+Figure \ref{Fig4} summarizes the result of AgentNet for AOUP.
+Our model precisely predicted the future trajectories subject to the past states, as depicted in Fig. \ref{Fig4}A where 100 trajectories sampled from the ground-truth Langevin equation and AgentNet for AOUP are drawn.
+Figure \ref{Fig4}B shows that AgentNet is also capable of predicting the untrained region of the global variable $R$ and further exhibits a collective behavior that occurs far beyond the trained time scale.
+Since our model can iteratively predict future states indefinitely, we tested our model to predict a total of $42$ steps, which is $30$ more steps than the model was originally trained for.
+Surprisingly, our model predicts a precise hexagonal pattern of periodicity $7$, which coincides with the theoretical value of periodicity when $R = 5$.
+This verifies a generalization capability since the model had never been trained in the $R = 5$ condition and yet still properly captured the collective phenomenon, which only occurs at a much longer timescale than its training data had.